Tales of the Tendo Family

 Tales of the Tendo Family (天堂家物語, Tendō-ke Monogatari) is a Japanese manga series written and illustrated by Ken Saito.
 It was serialized in Hakusensha's shōjo manga magazine LaLa DX between August 2014 and August 2017, and was later transferred to LaLa in December 2017.

+Synopsis

+A young orphan saves Ran Hōjō, a girl her own age destined for an arranged marriage, from drowning.
+After learning the girl's story and the pain that drove her to attempt suicide, she decides to pretend to be Ran and marry in her place.
+Her husband, Masato Tendo, however, is a cold and seemingly ruthless man, and both he and his family seem to be hiding terrible secrets.